Deadline 6 February 2020 at 2pm

 - Please note that the individual file size of the uploaded documents cannot exceed 6MB.

-- Accepted artists will, as per UKS’ standards, receive a production budget as well as an exhibition fee.
+- Accepted artists will, per UKS’ standards, receive a production budget as well as an exhibition fee.

 - Questions regarding the application process should be sent to: email@example.com